huggingface/hub-docs/docs/api-inference/tasks/image-segmentation.md

 - [nvidia/segformer-b0-finetuned-ade-512-512](https://huggingface.co/nvidia/segformer-b0-finetuned-ade-512-512): Semantic segmentation model trained on ADE20k benchmark dataset with 512x512 resolution.

-This is only a subset of the supported models.
-Find the model that suits you best [here](https://huggingface.co/models?inference=warm&pipeline_tag=image-segmentation&sort=trending).
+Explore all available models and find the one that suits you best [here](https://huggingface.co/models?inference=warm&pipeline_tag=image-segmentation&sort=trending).

 ### Using the API